riverliway/together-ai/README.md

 Defaults to built in `fetch`.

+NOTE: If you are running in the browser, you _must_ set this field to: `customFetch: window.fetch.bind(window)`.

 ### Chat

 To perform a chat inference, use the chat method on the client object: